leucinw/Tinker/README.md

 # Latest update (2020, Mar)

-Same exclusion rules are used for CT and polarization (atom-based)
+* Same exclusion rules are used for CT and polarization (atom-based)
+* Support assignment of nuclear charge parameter for CP

 # Latest update (2020, Feb)